logo

 The Career Plans Tree Had Set in Motion Before His Death

-Less than 24 hours before the crash, nothing appeared unusual about Tree's public activity.
-According to more reporting, one of his final social media posts showed him participating in a recording session alongside fellow musicians in Brazil.
+One of Tree's final social media posts showed him in a recording session in Brazil.
+According to more reports, one of his final social media posts showed him participating in a recording session alongside fellow musicians in Brazil.

 Behind the group, acoustic wooden sound panels lined the walls, while a music sticker displayed "Miss You," his collaboration with Robin Schulz.
 Tree stood in the studio wearing his signature bowl haircut and sunglasses as collaborators posed nearby, with the accounts @OLIVERTREE, @IAMLUCASFROTA, and @WAOOFFICIAL tagged in the post.